 You can download our ICC profile calibration here.
 This is provided for reference only and shouldn't be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

 The Samsung Odyssey G7 has an outstanding SDR color gamut.
 It has near-perfect coverage of the sRGB color space and impressive coverage of the Adobe RGB color space used in photo editing.

 Incredible SDR color volume, better than the Samsung CHG70.
 Due to its great contrast ratio, it's able to display deep, saturated colors really well.

-The Samsung Odyssey G7 has an alright HDR color gamut.
-It displays a wide color gamut with decent coverage of the commonly-used DCI-P3 color space, but it has limited coverage of the wider Rec.
+The Samsung Odyssey G7 has a good HDR color gamut.
+It displays a wide color gamut with excellent coverage of the commonly-used DCI P3 color space, but it has somewhat limited coverage of the wider Rec.
 2020 color space.

-The HDR color volume is acceptable.
-Due to its somewhat limited HDR color gamut, it doesn't display a wide range of colors in HDR at different luminance levels.
+The HDR color volume of the Samsung Odyssey G7 is good.
+Its good HDR color gamut helps the monitor display a wide range of colors at different luminance levels.